IntelPython/dpctl/README.md

 # Examples

-Our examples are located in the [examples/](examples) folder and are organized in folders.
+Our examples are located in the [examples/](examples) folder and are organized in sub-folders.
 Examples in the [Python/](examples/python) folder demonstrate how to inspect the heterogeneous platform, select a device, create an execution queue, and how to control device memory allocation and execution placement.